🐠 The Great Barrier Reef is Australia’s most prized and visited natural destination.

 Stinger Season refers to an influx of jellyfish species around the Great Barrier Reef.
 Tthey come to this area because of the warm, tropical waters.
 Since there is a rise in the jellyfish population, there is also a slightly elevated risk of visitors getting stung.

-If you do get stung on tour, the tour company will take you to the proper medical authorities.
+If you get stung on the tour, the company will take you to proper medical care.

 -